WencesVillegasMarset/aws-saa-c02-notes/README.md

     * encrypted using Secure Socket Layer (SSL) or Transport Layer Security (TLS).
     * IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
     * use profile credentials specific to your EC2 instance to access your database instead of a password.
+* **SSL Encryption**
+  * You will have to enable force-SSL encryption in RDS Instance, then reboot.
+  * You will download the automatically generated SSL Cert from RDS and use it your instances in order to access RDS DBs.

+**Monitoring**:
+* Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.
+* CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance while RDS Enhanced Monitoring gathers its metrics from an agent on the instance, more precision and granularity.

+**Migration**:

+* AWS Database Migration Service helps you migrate databases to AWS quickly and securely
+  * supports homogeneous migrations such as Oracle to Oracle, as well as heterogeneous migrations between different database platforms, as well as from one RDS database to another RDS database
+  * Steps:
+    * First use the AWS Schema Conversion Tool to convert the source schema and code to match that of the target database.
+    * then use the AWS Database Migration Service to migrate data from the source database to the target database

 **Billing**: